oroinc/documentation/backend/api/commands.rst

 CLI Commands
 ============

+.. _oroapidoccacheclear-command:

 oro:api:cache:clear
 -------------------

-This command command clears Data API cache.
+This command command clears the API cache.

-Usually you need to run this command when you add a new entity to ``Resources/config/oro/api.yml`` or you add a new processor that changes a list of available through Data API resources.
+Usually you need to run this command when you add a new entity to ``Resources/config/oro/api.yml`` or you add a new processor that changes a list of available via the API.

 .. code:: bash